 What sets the Excalibur Dehydrators apart is the amount of food you can dry at once.
-It is also has a.patented airflow system dehydrating food faster and retaining more nutrients without rotating the trays.
+It also has a patented airflow system dehydrating food faster and retaining more nutrients without rotating the trays.
 Excalibur also makes several other models, including a 5 tray option that we included in our feature comparison chart.
-The adjustable thermostat also lets you dry a range of food from herbs to jerky, fruit, bread, yogurt and even crafts.
-The flexibility and power is why most serious chefs opt for the Excalibur.
+The adjustable thermostat also lets you dry a range of food from herbs to jerky, fruit, bread, yogurt, and even crafts.
+The flexibility and power are why most serious chefs opt for the Excalibur.

 Some buyers say that they find the device noisy, though others are not bothered by it.
 While this is an excellent dehydrator that will give you professional results, you should keep in mind it is somewhat bulky.
 Check your kitchen dimensions against the dimensions of the appliance before you consider purchasing it.

 On Sale Now